-If the Minister's delegate is requested to delay eligibility or admissibility procedures so that persons may make an application to the Federal Court on the constitutionality of a provision of IRPA, the Minister's delegate is to advise such persons that the legal process permits application to the Court to be made following the decision on eligibility or admissibility.
+If the Minister's delegate is requested to delay eligibility or admissibility procedures so that persons may make an application to the Federal Court on the constitutionality of a provision of the IRPA, the Minister's delegate is to advise such persons that the legal process permits application to the Court to be made following the decision on eligibility or admissibility.
 Consequently, there is no reason, based on a Charter argument, to permit a delay of procedures for the purpose of pursuing any Federal Court application.

-To view the Canadian Charter of Rights and Freedoms, see the Department of Justice Web site athttp://laws.justice.gc.ca/en/charter/index.html
+To view the Canadian Charter of Rights and Freedoms, see the Department of Justice website.

-19 Procedure: Decisions to refer a report to the Immigration Division of the IRB
+19. Procedure: decisions to refer a report to the ID of the IRB

-In cases where the Minister's delegate does not have jurisdiction to issue a removal order, he may refer the report to the Immigration Division of the IRB if satisfied that the report is well-founded.
-At the end of the admissibility hearing, the member of the Immigration Division will, pursuant to A45(d), make the applicable removal order against the person, if satisfied that the person is inadmissible.
+In cases where the Minister's delegate does not have jurisdiction to issue a removal order, they may refer the report to the ID of the IRB if satisfied that the report is well-founded.
+At the end of the admissibility hearing, the member of the ID will, pursuant to paragraph A45(d), make the applicable removal order against the person, if satisfied that the person is inadmissible.

-Before referring a report that is believed to be well-founded to the Immigration Division for an admissibility hearing, the Minister's delegate must assess each case on its own merits.
-This section is intended to assist officers in making decisions that are consistent with the objectives of IRPA; it is not intended to restrict Minister's delegate in the lawful exercise of his discretion.
+Before referring a report that is believed to be well-founded to the ID for an admissibility hearing, the Minister's delegate must assess each case on its own merits.
+This section is intended to assist officers in making decisions that are consistent with the objectives of the IRPA; it is not intended to restrict Minister's delegate in the lawful exercise of his discretion.
 What follows are guidelines only.

-19.1 A44(1) reports concerning foreign nationals
+19.1.
+Subsection A44(1) reports concerning foreign nationals

-Decisions to refer a report to the Immigration Division for an admissibility hearing should be guided by the same factors as decisions to write an inadmissibility report concerning a foreign national, or to issue a removal order in cases where the Minister's delegate has the jurisdiction to do so.
+Decisions to refer a report to the ID for an admissibility hearing should be guided by the same factors as decisions to write an inadmissibility report concerning a foreign national or to issue a removal order in cases where the Minister's delegate has the jurisdiction to do so.

-(See also ENF 5, Writing A44(1) Reports; specifically, section 8.1 - Considerations before writing an A44(1) report).
+See also chapter ENF 5, Writing A44(1) Reports, specifically section 8.1, Considerations before writing an A44(1) report.

-19.2 A44(1) reports concerning permanent residents of Canada
+19.2.
+Subsection A44(1) reports concerning permanent residents of Canada

-The relative weight of the factors involved in determining whether to recommend a referral to the Immigration Division will vary depending on the circumstances of the case.
+The relative weight of the factors involved in determining whether to recommend a referral to the ID will vary depending on the circumstances of the case.
 The following non-exhaustive list of factors may be considered in both criminal and non-criminal cases: